Parent Information

 Students at FHS have the same access to sports and clubs at Centralia High School, including Career and Technical Student Organizations (CTSO’s).

-We would like to remind you that magic words such as hello, please, you’re welcome, I’m sorry, and thank you, all begin to be learned at home.
+- We use magic words such as hello, please, you’re welcome, I’m sorry, excuse me, and thank you.

-We are a school of choice that caters to students in grades 11-12+ within the district, as well as its surrounding districts.
+- We are a school of choice that caters to students in grades 11-12+ within the district, as well as its surrounding districts.
+Our fully virtual school, FVS, is for all 9th-12th grade students and has a separate application process.

-The mission is to provide students with options toward graduation and earning their high school diploma.
+- Our mission is to provide all students with the opportunity to realize academic personal success and provide support and options toward graduation and earning their high school diploma.